 To promote the Manifesto on social media, Chris – and of course many of the supporters of the ideas it held, including many of us here at Lush – used the hashtag #waronwildlife.

-In the summer of 2019, during a meeting in Poole, several of us wondered whether it was time to resurrect the hashtag and sentiments behind the War On Wildlife.
-Lush has been working on numerous recycling and regeneration projects for many years and has a strong tradition of supporting campaigns that protect wildlife.
-Could we enhance that work by using the concept of a War on Wildlife as a ‘container’ for the work we were are already doing producing podcasts, videos, and articles to highlight our conservation concerns?
+In the summer of 2019, during a meeting in Poole, a group of us met and wondered whether it was time to resurrect the hashtag and sentiments behind the War On Wildlife.
+Lush, for example, had been working on numerous recycling and regeneration projects for many years and has a strong tradition of supporting campaigns that protect wildlife.
+Could a team supported by Lush enhance that work by using the concept of a War on Wildlife as a ‘container’ for the work we were are already doing producing podcasts, videos, and articles to highlight our conservation concerns?

 Could we perhaps revisit the Manifesto, talk to the ‘Ministers’ that wrote it, discuss whether there had been changes – either positively or negatively – to the issues they wrote about.